Couplers

 This constraint element may be used to model idealized spur gears, rack and pinion gears, and differentials as simple constraints that relate the displacements in a set of joints.
 Couplers can be used to specify relationships between translational, rotational, and cylindrical joints only.

-Create Couplers
+Create Couplers using the Couplers Tool

-A guide bar for entity creation appears.
+A Couplers guide bar appears.

 A coupler entity, like most of the entities that are created in MotionView, can be a single entity or a pair entity.
 Pair entities help to create models that are symmetric about the Z-X plane of the model.
 Their properties can also be symmetric about the Z-X plane (in other words, the Y property is mirrored).
 Asymmetry or symmetry of the coupler can be decided or specified when editing the created coupler.